nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_dos.md

 ## Example workflow

-Services on the DoS are profiled with a rage of data that is used to determine the ranking for services that are returned for a specific search.
-There is also additional data items that are used for other purposes, for example interoperability.
+Services on the DoS are profiled with a range of data that is used to determine the ranking for services.
+There are also additional data items that are used for other purposes, for example interoperability.
 Examples of these data items are as follows:

 * Geographical information such as address and search etc..
 * Demographic profile of patients the service is available to